-- Development must demonstrate that it does not result in unacceptable adverse impacts which cannot be addressed through appropriate mitigation, arising from the following sources:
+- 1. Development must demonstrate that it does not result in unacceptable adverse impacts which cannot be addressed through appropriate mitigation, arising from the following sources:

 - i. air quality;

 - ii. noise;

-- iii. dust:
+- iii. dust;

 - iv. vibration;

 - v. odour;

-- vi. emissions:
+- vi. emissions;

 - vii. land contamination and instability;

 - viii. illumination;

 - ix. run-off to protected waters; or

-- x. traffic:
+- x. traffic;

-- 2. development must ensure that the cumulative impact would not result in significant adverse impacts on the local community; and
+- 2. development must ensure that the

-- 3. development will not normally be supported where the existing neighbouring uses would unacceptably impact on the amenity of future occupants of the proposed development.

-- 5.6 Development can remedy environmental deficiencies and contribute to the quality of life of residents.
+- cumulative impact would not result in significant unacceptable adverse impacts on the local community; and - development will not normally be supported where the existing neighbouring uses would unacceptably impact on the amenity of future occupants of the proposed development. - 5.6 Development can remedy environmental deficiencies and contribute to the quality of life of residents.
 New development should take into account the amenities of adjoining properties, with particular attention being paid to the scale of new buildings in relation to existing surrounding development, daylight, sunlight effects, siting, elevational treatments and the use of appropriate materials.
-Where a

-site is affected by land stability issues, the responsibility for securing a safe development rests with the developer and/or landowner.
+Where a site is affected by land stability issues (including mineral legacy issues as set out in Policy M3), the responsibility for securing a safe development rests with the developer and/or landowner.
 Affected development must incorporate remediation and management measures.
 Cumulative impacts should also be considered.
+Any new developments will be expected to follow the "agent of change" principles (i.e. person or business responsible for the change must also be responsible for managing the impact of the change).

-HS2 Noise-sensitive development
+HS2 Noise-sensitive Development

-Development sensitive to noise which would result in noise impacts (including vibration) will be controlled by implementing the following measures:
+Development sensitive to noise or which would result in noise impacts (including vibration) will be controlled by implementing the following measures:

-- noise sensitive development will be directed to the most appropriate locations and protected against existing and proposed sources of noise through careful design, layout and uses of materials; - 2. noise-sensitive development affected by existing sources of noise should submit an appropriate noise assessment and where necessary, a detailed schedule of mitigation.
-In assessing such mitigation, account will be taken of: - i. the location, design and layout of the proposed development; and - ii. measures to reduce noise within the development to acceptable levels, including external areas. - 3.
+- noise sensitive development will be directed to the most appropriate locations and protected against existing and proposed sources of noise through careful design, layout and uses of materials; - noise-sensitive development affected by existing sources of noise should submit an appropriate noise assessment and where necessary, a detailed schedule of mitigation.
+In assessing such mitigation, account will be taken of: - the location, design and layout of the proposed development; and - ii. measures to reduce noise within the development to acceptable levels, including external areas. - 3.
 In areas of existing low levels of noise, proposals for development which may generate noise should be accompanied by a noise assessment, provide details of the noise levels on the site and quantify the impact on the existing noise environment and noise sensitive receptors.
 Where necessary an appropriate scheme of mitigation shall detail any measures required to ensure that noise does not adversely impact on these receptors. - 5.7 Sources of noise include roads, railway lines, aerodromes, industrial/commercial developments, waste, recycling and energy plant, sporting, recreation and leisure facilities. - 5.8 Noise and associated vibration can affect and have a direct impact on noise sensitive uses, particularly housing, but also other sensitive uses such as schools and hospitals and impact upon people's health and wellbeing.
 Any development (including new development, conversion, extension and changes of use) for a noise generating development close to noise sensitive uses will be assessed to determine the impact of the proposed development in relation to these existing uses.

-5.9 Issues of noise will be considered on a site-bysite basis having regard to the development, site context and surrounding uses in the context of related policies and guidelines.
+5.9 Issues of noise will be considered on a site-by-site basis having regard to the development, site context and surrounding uses in the context of related policies and guidelines.

-HS3 Contaminated land
+HS3 Contaminated Land